Amitstm/Internship-test-master/README.md

 1. filteredCountry.csv &
 2. lowestPrice.csv

-filteredCountry.csv contains the data as per your instructions given in Problem Statement "1" and lowestPrice.csv contains the data as per your instructions given in Problem Statement "2"
+filteredCountry.csv contains the data as  instructions given in Problem Statement "1" and lowestPrice.csv contains the data as  instructions given in Problem Statement "2"